ibis-hdl/compiler/Readme.md

     or simply enable the option DEVELOPER_RUN_CLANG_TIDY or run build tool, e.g. ninja.
 The projects compiles with clang-tidy in front of-
   - testsuite is heavy to improve due to heavy use of macros by boost.test
-  - not checked:
+  - not checked by clang-{tidy,format}:

-    - RapidJSON parts of init.cpp isn't checked since it may be replaced by boost.json
+    1. RapidJSON parts of init.cpp isn't checked since it may be replaced by boost.json
-    - ibis/src/stacktrace_{boost,gdb}.cpp since they need more effort to check and rewrite/improve
+    2. ibis/src/stacktrace_{boost,gdb}.cpp since they need more effort to check and rewrite/improve

-- check git hooks using clang-format
+- Write git hooks for checking using clang-{tidy,format} et al.

 - Replace:
   - boost.filesystem with std::filesystem, check it before for compliance of